-Description: This program was developed for students who, by the nature of their mathematical backgrounds and maturity, can expect to learn Algebra 2 more effectively by having it presented at a slower pace.
-The course follows the general goals and objectives of the regular Algebra 2 course.
-However, the additional time will allow the teacher to give attention to the varying remediation needs of the target students.
+Description: This program was developed for students who would learn Algebra 2 more effectively by having it presented at a slower pace.
+The course generally follows the curriculum of the regular Algebra 2 course.

-Algebra 2 Honors Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Core Course To be eligible for consideration: Passing Algebra 1 and Geometry with an A- or Algebra 1(XL) and Geometry (XL) with a B-or better Year Level: 9, 10, 11
+Algebra 2 Honors Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Core Course To be eligible for consideration: Completion of Algebra 1 and Geometry with an A- or better; or completion of Geometry XL with a B- or better Year Level: 9, 10, 11